piotrkica/SUU_Linkerd/docs/ciphertext.md

 ```

-linkerd is starting new pods, search for new pods and their netnamespaces: find new client's name:
+Linkerd is starting new pods, search for new pods and their netnamespaces: find new client's name:

 ```bash
 # Find the name of the new client pod
 kubectl get pods -l app=client
 ```

-find new server's name:
+Find new server's name:

 ```bash
 # Find the names of the new client and server pods